 Douglas E. Coltharp, 44, has served as a director of the Company since 2004.
 He joined Saks Incorporated as Executive Vice President and Chief Financial Officer in November 1996.
-Saks Incorporated (NYSE "SKS") is comprised of two business segments, Parisian, a specialty department store business, and Saks Fifth Avenue Enterprises, which operates Saks Fifth Avenue luxury department stores and Off 5th Saks Fifth Avenue Outlet.
+Saks Incorporated (NYSE "SKS") is comprised of two business segments, Saks Department Store Group, which operates department stores under various nameplates and Saks Fifth Avenue Enterprises, which operates Saks Fifth Avenue luxury department stores and Off 5th Saks Fifth Avenue Outlet.
 Prior to joining Saks Incorporated Mr. Coltharp spent ten years in the Corporate Finance Department of NationsBank (now known as Bank of America), most recently as Senior Vice President and head of the Southeast Corporate Finance Group headquartered in Atlanta.
 Mr. Coltharp holds a B.S. in Finance and Economics from Lehigh University in Bethlehem, Pennsylvania and an M.B.A. from the Wharton School, University of Pennsylvania, in Philadelphia, Pennsylvania.
 Mr. Coltharp also serves on the Boards of Directors of Stratus Technologies, Inc. and Under Armour, Inc.

 Frank E. O'Bryan , 72, served as Chairman of the Board of WMC Mortgage Company from 1997 to 2003 and as a Vice Chairman until 2004 when the company was sold to General Electric Corporation.
-Mr. O'Bryan served as Vice Chairman of Shearson/American Express Mortgage Corp. and as a Director of Shearson American Express from 1981 to 1985 and prior to that served as a Director and senior executive of Shearson Hayden Stone from 1979 to 1981.
+Prior to that, Mr. O'Bryan served as a Director and senior executive of Shearson Hayden Stone from 1979 to 1981, when it was sold to American Express.
+Mr. O'Bryan served as Vice Chairman of Shearson/American Express Mortgage Corp. and as a Director of Shearson American Express from 1981 to 1985, when he resigned, reacquired the escrow division and changed its name to Spring Mountain Escrow Corporation.
+In 1997 Mr. O'Bryan contributed Spring Mountain Escrow Corporation to an entity of investors that acquired Weyerhaeuser Mortgage Corp. (renamed WMC Mortgage Corp.), where he served as Chairman of the Board from 1997 to 2003.
 Mr. O'Bryan has been a Director of The First American Corporation since 1994.
 Since 2003 he has been a Director of Standard Pacific Corporation and a Director of Farmers & Merchants Bank since 2004.
 Mr. O'Bryan is a past member of the board of directors of both Damon Corporation and Grubb & Ellis.

-Eric B. Siegel, 48, has served as a director of the Company since 2004.
-Since 1995, Mr. Siegel has been an independent business consultant providing advice through a limited liability company owned by Mr. Siegel, principally with respect to acquisition strategy and structuring, and the subsequent management of acquired entities.
+Eric B. Siegel , 48, has served as a director of the Company since 2004.
+Since 1995, Mr. Siegel has been an independent business consultant providing advice principally with respect to acquisition strategy and structuring, and the subsequent management of acquired entities.
 Mr. Siegel is a Director and Chairman of the Executive Committee of El Paso Electric Company, an NYSE publicly traded utility company.
 Mr. Siegel is a member of the Board of Directors of Kerzner International Limited, an NYSE publicly traded company that develops and operates destination casino resorts, luxury resort hotels and gaming properties worldwide.
 He is the Chairman of the Audit and Compensation Committees at Kerzner International.
 Mr. Siegel is a retired limited partner of Apollo Advisors, L.P. and Lion Advisors, L.P.
 Mr. Siegel is also a member of the Board of Trustees of the Marlborough School, where he also serves as Finance Chair, a member of the Board of Directors of the Friends of the Los Angeles Free Clinic and a board member of Reprise!
 Broadway's Best, a non-profit theatre organization.
 Mr. Siegel holds his Bachelor of Arts degree Summa Cum Laude and law degree Order of the Coif from the University of California at Los Angeles.